aws-samples/getting-started-with-amazon-workspaces-workshop-template/README.md

 You can clean up the resources created by deleting the AWS CloudFormation template.
 For clean up of the workshop resources, refer to the [clean up section of the workshop](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/ba8389fd-99a1-4010-a95e-d691a2c08311/en-US/cleanup).

 1. Navigate to the AWS CloudFormation console.
-2. Choose the *Workspaces-Workshop* stack
+2. Choose the *WorkSpaces-Workshop* stack
 3. Choose **Delete**.

 ## Security